 Disney raises ticket prices for Disney World and Disneyland theme parks

-Disney said on Wednesday that the entertainment giant is raising admission prices for its theme parks.
+Disney said on Wednesday that the entertainment giant is raising admission prices for its theme parks, effective immediately.

 Some types of entry to the Walt Disney World Resort in Orlando, Florida, and to Disneyland Resort in Anaheim, California, will cost more, the company told CBS News.
 On some of the most popular days of the year to visit the two parks, a single-day ticket will cost roughly $199, currently the most expensive pass.